maxcroasdale/maxcroasdale.github.io/content/posts/may-2024/staircase.md

 ---
 The second Spring public holiday gives us a three day run at the installing the staircase.
-This has been a Heroic effort and a worthy epic.
-We've removed the old ladder to the loft, created space and constructed a modern staircase that's a good deal safer and sturdy to use.
+This has been a Heroic effort and a worthy Epic.
+Over the last few weeks we've removed the old ladder to the loft, rerouted cables, replastered bits of walls, redecorated, created space and constructed a modern staircase that's a good deal safer and sturdy to use.

 Prop the main pre-built upper part and add the main support to get it stable.